Donders-Institute/bidscoin/docs/workflow.rst

    Clear the ``session`` label field if you have data with only one session.
 This will remove the optional session label from the BIDS output name

 .. tip::
-   You can `compare <./screenshots.html>`__ or edit multiple run-items by right-clicking their selected BIDS output names (use shift-/control-click to select the run-items)
+   You can compare, edit or add multiple run-items by selecting and right-clicking BIDS output names (use shift-/control-click to select multiple run-items).
+Unlike regular run-items, added run-items are specific to single data sources and can be used to handle data acquisition exceptions (see the `troubleshooting <./troubleshooting.html#irregular-data-acquisition>`__ guide for more info)

 Edit window
 ^^^^^^^^^^^